BenFaruna/django_blog/README.md

 PS: Couldn't get comment to work since I was trying to use a class based view and limited time.
 Anyways, I'll keep working on it.
 Also, ignore the terrible UI

+Ps: For who is grading, ignore the new commit.
+I have to take down the last repo because of sensitive data.
+Email service provider suspended my account

 Yours truly.
 NEOBOT